andrasq/node-qnit/Readme.md

 `before` and `after` pair and are called before and after the tests in the current test object, respectively.  `beforeEach` and `afterEach` are called before and after every `it` test.

+Note: unlike nodeunit, `before` and `after` are run just once for a nested `describe`, not once for each nested test.
+This allows expensive setup to be reused, and be run only once at the start of the suite.

 State is shared between the tests and the setup/teardown methods via closures.
 The enclosing `describe` must declare the shared variables for them to be